 To handle situations with ephemeral devices that go quickly on and off of the network, you can set up an automatic label that either moves the interface to the Ignored Interfaces page or removes the interface from Discover.

-For example, you might want to ignore any interfaces that have not been discovered in the last 60 days.
-To set up this label, select: Last Discovered, Older Than, 60 days as the conditions, and choose Ignore as the label activity.
+For example, you might want to ignore any interfaces that have not been seen in the last 30 days.
+To set up this label, select: Last Seen, Older Than, 30 days as the conditions, and choose Ignore as the label activity.

 To remove an interface, choose Purge as the label activity.
 Purging an interface completely removes all historical information about that interface from Discover.
 If you want to maintain some historical information about the interface, consider using the Ignore label activity.